 Top of the page

 Endovenous laser treatment can treat larger varicose veins in the legs.
 A laser fibre is passed through a thin tube (catheter) into the vein.
 While doing this, the doctor watches the vein on a duplex ultrasound screen.
-Laser is less painful than vein ligation and stripping, and it has a shorter recovery time.
-Only local anesthesia or a light sedative is needed for laser treatment.
-(For ligation and stripping, general anesthesia is used to put you to sleep.)
+Local anesthesia or a light sedative is used.

 Simple laser treatment is done for small spider veins and tiny varicose veins.
-This is sometimes a second treatment step, after a larger varicose vein has been treated with surgery, endovenous laser or radiofrequency treatment, or sclerotherapy.
+This is sometimes a second treatment step, after a larger varicose vein has been treated with surgery, endovenous ablation, or sclerotherapy.

-Endovenous laser treatment is used to close off a larger varicose vein, instead of using surgery to remove it.
+Endovenous laser treatment is used to close off a larger varicose vein.

-If endovenous laser treatment does not close a vein, you will need a second treatment.
-Depending on what is available in your area, you may have choices between another laser treatment, radiofrequency treatment, or sclerotherapy.
+If endovenous laser treatment does not close a vein, you will need to decide whether to have a second treatment.
+Depending on what is available in your area, you may have choices between another laser treatment, another type of endovenous ablation treatment, or sclerotherapy.
 In some cases, vein surgery is recommended.

-For the best chance of success, be sure to have a doctor with a lot of endovenous laser experience.
+For the best chance of success, try to find a doctor with a lot of endovenous laser experience.

 The more experience your doctor has had with laser, the less risk you are likely to have.
-Talk to your doctor about how often these side effects happen in his or her practice.
+Talk to your doctor about how often these side effects happen in your doctor's practice.

 Author: Healthwise Staff